noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 ## Become root

-A quick enumeration proves that our migration to www-data was worthwile:
+A quick enumeration proves that our migration to www-data was worthwile, this account has full `sudo` permissions with no password needed.

 ```bash
 $ sudo -l